 The second week of life brings great changes for the puppy.
 Ears and eyes sealed since birth begin to open during this period, ears at about two weeks and eyelids between ten to 16 days.
 This gives the furry babies a new sense of their world.
 They learn what their mother and other dogs look and sound like, and begin to expand their own vocabulary from grunts and mews to yelps, whines, and barks.
 Puppies generally stand by day 15 and take their first wobbly walk by day 21.

-By age three weeks, puppy development advances from the neonatal period to the transitional period.
 This is a time of rapid physical and sensory development, during which the puppies go from total dependence on Mom to a bit of independence.
 They begin to play with their littermates, learn about their environment and canine society, and begin sampling food from Mom's bowl.
 Puppy teeth begin to erupt until all the baby teeth are in by about five to six weeks of age.
 Puppies can control their need to potty by this age and begin moving away from sleeping quarters to eliminate.

 Socialization Period: Week Four-to-Twelve